Zulqarnaen Suzliman

-Muhammad Zulqarnaen bin Suzliman (born 29 March 1998), also known as Mamat, is a Singaporean professional footballer who plays as a full-back for Singapore Premier League club Lion City Sailors and the Singapore national team.
+Muhammad Zulqarnaen bin Suzliman (born 29 March 1998), also known as Mamat, is a Singaporean professional footballer who plays as a full-back for Singapore Premier League club Hougang United, whom he captains and the Singapore national team.

 He is the younger brother of Zulfahdmi Suzliman who plays mainly as winger and striker for Singapore Premier League club Tanjong Pagar United.

 Club career

 Young Lions

 Zulqarnaen made his professional debut for Young Lions in a 2–0 league match lost to Geylang International on 25 February 2016.
 He scored his first career goal on 27 February 2017 against Home United.

 Lion City Sailors

 On 17 January 2020, Zulqarnaen signed for newly privatised club, Lion City Sailors.
 He make his debut on 6 March 2020 in a league match against Tanjong Pagar United.

 Loan to Young Lions

 In April 2021, Zulqarnaen was loaned to his former club, Young Lions following his National Service commitments.
 He made a total of 16 appearances for the club.

 On 11 June 2022, Zulqarnaen returned to his parent club, Lion City Sailors from Young Lions after completing his national service.

 On 26 July 2023, in a friendly match against Tottenham Hotspurs at the Singapore National Stadium, Zulqarnaen was tasked to marked against Son Heung-min who was considered as one of the best players in the world and widely regarded as one of the greatest Asian footballers of all time in which he managed to close down and prevented Son for scoring or dribbling past him for the first half of the match.
 Zulqarnaen went on to gain worldwide media attention for his excellent defensive work rate against Tottenham.
 On 9 December 2023, he won the 2023 Singapore Cup after a 3–1 win against defending champion, Hougang United.